BBK-SDP-2015-emassa01/individual/README.md

 --> EXTENDING THE SML
 * As the program is extended, instructions must have the convention class name 'instruction' with a capitalised first letter + "Instruction".
 For example, for an 'add' instruction, the class name must be "AddInstruction".

+ASSUMPTIONS OF THE SML
+-->
+* The sml will assume that the default platform encoding is suitable as it will perform a byte to String (or String to byte) conversion.
+* The sml assumes that the programs are read in the English language (i.e., to UpperCase methods will not work on International Characters

 Thanks & Enjoy!